rossconf/rossconf.io/source/blog/2015-08-25-meet-our-speakers-piotr.html.md

 #### Personal life hack or tool you couldn't do without?
 Kanbanflow.
 It’s an online kanban board with a builtin pomodoro timer.
 I can’t live without it.
 I use it to manage my client work, OSS work and various personal todos.

-_You can come hack on Ruby Object Mapper with Piotr at ROSSConf Berlin.
+_You can come hack on Ruby Object Mapper with Piotr at ROSS conf Berlin.
 [Get your ticket](/event/berlin/#tickets) if you haven't done so yet!_